w3f-community/manta-front-end/README.md

 (forked from substrate-front-end-template).

+Note: this front-end code works with fast developing `manta-node-private` backend code (still closed source).
+Please use `90fd604` to worked with the open sourced `manta-node`.

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal configuration.
 To learn about Substrate itself, visit the